seamplex/feenox/doc/reference-va.md

 It is set to true (i.e. $\neq 0$) by feenox if `step_static` $\ge$ `static_steps`.
 If the user sets it to true, the current step is marked as the last static step and the static calculation ends after finishing the step.
+It can be used in `IF` blocks to check if the static step is finished or not.

 #  `done_transient`